 In 2003 there were 3.9 million people (20% of the population) in Australia whose lives were affected by an impairment, activity limitation or participation restriction in the environment in which they lived; 2.6 million were aged under 65 years.
-This chapter provides a profile of these people, the services they may use, and the outcomes for them.
-The focus here is chiefly on people aged less than 65 years; Chapter 4, on ageing and aged care, focuses on older Australians.
+This report provides a profile of these people, the services they may use, and the outcomes for them.
+The focus here is chiefly on people aged less than 65 years.

 The experience of disability is crucially influenced by environmental factors.
-The International Classification of Functioning, Disability and Health (ICF) recognises that the components of functioning and disability - body functions and structures, activities and participation - reflect an interaction between health conditions and the person's environment (Figure 5.1; WHO 2001).
+The International Classification of Functioning, Disability and Health (ICF) recognises that the components of functioning and disability - body functions and structures, activities and participation-reflect an interaction between health conditions and the person's environment (Figure 1.1; WHO 2001).
 This important conceptual framework underpins much Australian data.

-Section 5.2 outlines recent developments in the disability field, including data developments.
-Section 5.3 gives an overview of disability in the Australian population, including a brief discussion of disability and ageing, childhood disability, and disability among Aboriginal and Torres Strait Islander peoples.
-Data on services and assistance are presented in Section 5.4.
-Section 5.5 outlines participation outcomes for people with disabilities.
-Section 5.6 summarises and concludes the chapter.
+Section 2 gives an overview of disability in the Australian population, including a brief discussion of disability and ageing, childhood disability, and disability among Aboriginal and Torres Strait Islander peoples.
+Data on services and assistance are presented in Section 3.
+Section 4 outlines participation outcomes for people with disabilities.
+Section 5 summarises and concludes the report.